KemAdrian/ArgumentationOnMeaning/README.md

 ```

 Each agent builds a hypothesis, with its concepts and the concepts that he created with the intensional definitions and signs from the other agent.
 He creates a table with the relations between its concepts and the concepts from the other agent.
-He marks its concepts' signs with * and the other agent concept's signs with °.
+He marks its concepts' signs with * and the other agent concept's signs with Â°.

 ```
 Oracle : switch roles, agent boby in defense and agent adam in attack (BuildHypothesisState)